Germany, e-commerce and logistics

 Image of Germany's Brandenburg Gate

-Germany is one of Europe's strongest economies.
-With its large population and high internet penetration, it is also one of Europe's strongest e-commerce markets.
+Germany has one of Europe’s strongest economies.
+With its large population and high internet penetration, it is also one of Europe’s strongest e-commerce markets.

-With a population of 85.3 million, Germany is the largest consumer market in the European union.
-The German economy is the fourth largest in the world and accounted for one quarter (24.9 percent) of the European Union's GDP in 2022.
-Germany is also the United State's largest European trading partner and the sixth-largest market for U.S. exports.
+With a population of 84.1million, Germany is the largest consumer market in the European union.
+The German economy is the third largest in the world is also the United State’s largest European trading partner.
 1

 • 90.4 billion Euro